 Exploration by Rimfire to date has revealed potential for a zoned Polymetallic Low Sulphidation Epithermal System, within a hydrothermally altered, quartz – feldspar porphyry sub-volcanic intrusive centre at the Eclipse Trend.

-Gold and base-metal anomalism is now defined over >3.0km x 0.6kms and is open and undrilled.
-Extensive low sulphidation epithermal quartz-chalcedony-carbonate-barite-sulphide vein & gossanous breccia float with malachite has been observed.
-Bonanza gold up to 18.7g/t Au has been defined in rock chips associated with the gossanous epithermal veins with other highlight results include 2.4g/t Au, 32g/t Ag and 0.62% Cu, 0.78% Pb.
+Gold and base-metal anomalism is now identified over >4.5km x 0.6kms and is open and only partially drill tested.
+Extensive low sulphidation epithermal quartz-chalcedony-carbonate-barite-sulphide vein & gossanous breccia float with malachite has been observed along with classic epithermal boiling textures.
+Bonanza gold up to 18.7g/t Au has been defined in rock chips associated with the gossanous epithermal veins with other highlight results including 2.4g/t Au, 40g/t Ag and 0.62% Cu, 0.78% Pb.

 Potential exists for high grade vein, breccia and semi-massive sulphide replacement styles of gold-silver & base metal mineralisation.
 The Eclipse area is possibly analogous to the historic high grade Mount Boppy Au Mine (2Mt @ 7.6g/t Au for 800,000oz Au) based on geological & geochemical characteristics.

 Very limited scope percussion has been conducted at four locations on the trend with the most stunning results returning from Eclipse south prospect of 4m @ 6.5% Cu & 2.3 g/t Au from 119m in Fi0588.
 Recent exploration advances based on assessment of multi-disciplinary data sets by the company is returning encouraging early stage results at the Transit prospect, this will be tested with percussion drilling shortly.
 The main prospects along this trend are: